the-sh4d0w/boardgame_discord_bot/README.md

 ### Slash Commands
 - `/message`: Send a message as the bot.
 - `/quote`: Send a nicely formatted quote.
+- `/event`: Create a scheduled event for a specific day (in the case it wasn't created automatically).
+- `/ban`: Ban a user.
+- `/unban`: Unban a user.
+- `/kick`: Kick a user.

 ### Message Commands
 - `/react`: React to a message as the bot.
 Copies the reaction(s) of the user who used the command.